Graduate Study

 Hourly Reader/Grader Positions

-Hourly reader/grader positions are available for graduate students in autumn, winter, and spring quarters.
-Reader/Graders assist with course-related duties including grading student papers and examinations, attendance at lectures, office hours, consultation with instructors, and other duties as assigned, but do not have responsibility for teaching.
-The pay rate for positions in the 22-23 academic year is $21.64 per hour.
+Hourly reader/grader (R/G) positions are available for graduate students in autumn, winter, and spring quarters.
+R/Gs assist with course-related duties including grading student papers and examinations, attendance at lectures, office hours, consultation with instructors, and other duties as assigned, but do not have responsibility for teaching.
+The pay rate for positions during the 2023-24 academic year is $22.29 per hour.
 The weekly hours vary by course needs and are provided in the position announcements.
-Hourly reader/grader positions do not provide a tuition waiver or insurance benefits.
+Hourly R/G positions do not provide a tuition waiver or insurance benefits.

 Nutritional Sciences Graduate Scholarships